 About the Author

 Juan David Duque Botero has been Director General of Colombia Compra Eficiente, General Secretary of the Colombian Ministry of Information and Communication Technologies, General Secretary of the Office of the Superintendent of Trade and Industry, magistrate judge for the Third Chamber of the Council of State, Deputy Secretary for Planning in the Capital District of Bogotá, and Head of the Legal Department at the Colombian Ministry of Foreign Affairs.

-This case study is one of seven case studies on open government initiatives commissioned by the IIEP and in Colombia, Ukraine, India, Madagascar, Peru, Portugal, and the USA.
-It forms part of the IIEP’s overarching research on ‘Open government: Learning from experience’.
+This is one of the six case studies on open government initiatives commissioned by IIEP and also conducted in India, Madagascar, Peru, Portugal, and Ukraine.
+It is part of the IIEP’s overarching research on ‘Open government: Learning from experience’.